-There are several global flags available to the pgo client.
+There are several global flags available to the ${\tt pgo}$ client.

-NOTE: Flags take precedence over environmental variables.
+${\bf NOTE} .$ Flags take precedence over environmental variables.

-Flag Description apiserver-url The URL for the PostgreSQL Operator apiserver that will process the request from the pgo client. debug Enable additional output for debugging. disable-tls Disable TLS authentication to the Postgres Operator. exclude-os-trust Exclude CA certs from OS default trust store. -h ,help Print out help for a command command. -n,namespace The namespace to execute the pgo command in.
+Flag Description apiserver-url The URL for the PostgreSQL Operator apiserver that will process the request from the pgo client.
+Note that the debug Enable additional output for debugging. disable-tls Disable TLS authentication to the Postgres Operator. exclude-os-trust Exclude CA certs from OS default trust store. -h,help Print out help for a command command. -n ,namespace The namespace to execute the pgo command in.
 This is required for most pgo commands. pgo-ca-cert The CA certificate file path for authenticating to the PostgreSQL Operator apiserver. pgo-client-cert The client certificate file path for authenticating to the PostgreSQL Operator apiserver. pgo-client-key The client key file path for authenticating to the PostgreSQL Operator apiserver.